neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 :::
 ::::

-Muscles contract (shorten) when their membrane becomes depolarized.
-When muscles attach across two sides of a joint, the joint angle reduces when the muscle shortens.
-This is the foundation of all movement, and therefore of behavior.
-Examine the relationship between motor neuron spike rate, muscle membrane potential, and muscle length to understand the neural mechanism of muscle activity.[^muscle-mechanism-detail]
+Muscles are specialized "excitable" cells that contract (shorten) when their membrane becomes depolarized (because depolarization opens voltage-gated Calcium channels... see margin).
+Muscle shortening (and lengthening) is the foundation of all movement, and therefore of behavior.

+Muscle depolarization is controlled synaptically by *motor neurons* -- the special class of neurons that synapse onto muscle cells.

+The relationships among motor neuron spike rate, muscle membrane potential, and muscle length are summarized in Figure 26.[^muscle-mechanism-detail]

 [^muscle-mechanism-detail]: More detail on the mechanism of muscle activity for those interested in digging down another level of explanation.
 Motor neurons release acetylcholine from their axon terminals when their membrane potential goes above spike threshold.
 The post-synaptic receptors on muscle cells become permeable to sodium (Na+) when they bind acetylcholine.
 This leads to a cascade of depolarization that eventually triggers voltage-gated Calcium ion channels in the muscle cell.
 The increase in intracellular Calcium then enables [a conformational change in the muscle fibers that shortens (contracts) the muscle](https://gfycat.com/cheeryelderlycommongonolek) (example mechanism in the margin image).
     :::{image} /images/muscle-activation.gif